fgl27/smarttv-twitch/README.md

 #
-* Install Java SDK, I install this app with **Open JDK java 8** on windows go to [Java SE Development Kit 8 Downloads ](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) download the latest version of jdk when this was tested it was "jdk-8u152-windows-x64.exe" for 64bit windows or "jdk-8u152-windows-i586.exe 32bits
+* Install Java SDK, I install this app with **Open JDK java 8** on windows go to [Java SE Development Kit 8 Downloads ](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) download the latest version of jdk when this was tested it was "jdk-8uXXX-windows-x64.exe" for 64bit windows or "jdk-8uXXX-windows-i586.exe 32bits
-", on linux terminal commands below
+" (last know tested was "jdk-8u152-windows-x64.exe" any above that must work always try the latest version **but make sure is Java 8**), on Linux terminal commands below
 #

 	sudo add-apt-repository ppa:openjdk-r/ppa